-- 1. There are three aspects of lighting related to the exterior of the building: - a.
+- 1. There are two aspects of lighting related to the exterior of the building: - a.
 Lighting fixtures as appurtenances to the building or elements of architectural ornamentation (including color, shape, size, and material). - b.
-Quality of illumination on building exterior. - c.
-Interior lighting as seen from the exterior. - 2.
-Wherever integral to the building, original or later contributing lighting fixtures shall be retained and, if necessary, repaired by patching, piecing-in or reinforcing the lighting fixture using recognized preservation methods. - 3.
-Deteriorated or missing lighting fixture materials, elements, features (functional and decorative), details and ornamentation shall be replaced with material and elements which match the original in material, color, texture, size, shape, profile, configuration and detail of installation. - 4.
+Quality of illumination on building exterior. - 2.
+Wherever integral to the building, original or later contributing lighting fixtures shall be retained and, if necessary, repaired by patching, piecing-in or reinforcing the lighting fixture using recognized preservation methods.

+- 3. Deteriorated or missing lighting fixture materials, elements, features (functional and decorative), details and ornamentation shall be replaced with material and elements which match the original in material, color, texture, size, shape, profile, configuration and detail of installation. - 4.
 When replacement is necessary, it should be based on physical or documentary evidence. - 5.
 If using the same material is not technically feasible, then compatible substitute materials may be considered. - 6.
 Original or later contributing lighting fixture materials, elements, features (functional and decorative), details and ornamentation shall not be sheathed or otherwise obscured by other materials. - 7.
-Supplementary illumination may be added where appropriate to the current use of the building. - 8.
+Supplementary illumination may be allowed where appropriate to the current use of the building. - 8.
 Entry lighting shall be located in traditional locations (e.g., suspended from the vestibule ceiling, or attached to the side panels of the entrance). - 9.
 Light fixtures shall not be affixed to the face of the building. - 10.
 Light fixtures shall be of a design and scale that is appropriate to the style and period of the building and should not imitate styles earlier than the building.
 Contemporary light fixtures may be considered. - 11.
-New lighting shall conform to any of the following approaches as appropriate to the building and to the current or projected use:

-- a.
-Accurate representation of the original period, based on physical or documentary evidence. - b.
+New lighting shall conform to any of the following approaches as appropriate to the building and to the current or projected use: - a.
+Accurate representation of the original period, based on physical or documentary - b.
 Retention or restoration of fixtures which date from an interim installation and which are considered to be appropriate to the building and use. - c.
 New lighting fixtures which are differentiated from the original or later contributing fixture in design and which illuminate the exterior of the building in a way which renders it visible at night and compatible with its environment. - d.
 The new exterior lighting location shall fulfill the functional intent of the current use without obscuring the building form or architectural detailing. - 12.
-Interior lighting shall be reviewed only when its character has a significant effect on the exterior of the building; that is, when the view of the illuminated fixtures themselves, or the quality and color of the light they produce, is clearly visible through the exterior fenestration. - 13.
-No exposed conduit shall be allowed. - 14.
+No exposed conduit shall be allowed. - 13.
 Architectural night lighting is recommended for Landmarked buildings.